-- (ii) Residence is defined as the normal family address where the child resides.
+(ii) Residence is defined as the normal family address where the child resides however it may also include both addresses where the child resides if living between two properties.
 The qualification date is the closing date for applications under the coordinated admissions scheme.
-(Where families change normal address after the closing date but before the allocation process has finished this can be considered under the review procedure). - (iii) Brothers and sisters include: - children with the same natural parents living at the same address - children with the same natural parents living at different addresses (eg due to separation of natural parents) - half-brothers/sisters living at the same address - step brothers/sisters living at the same address - children living as part of the same family unit with their parents/guardians at the same address. - (iv) The measurement of distance is the shortest available safe route for pedestrians along footpaths, using footpaths alongside roads marked on the current street map of the City.
+(Where families change normal address after the closing date but before the allocation process has finished this can be considered under the review procedure).

+(iii) Brothers and sisters include:

+children with the same natural parents living at the same address

+• children with the same natural parents living at different addresses (eg due to separation of natural parents)

+- half-brothers/sisters living at the same address - step brothers/sisters living at the same address

+• foster children living at the same address.

+• children living as part of the same family unit with their parents/guardians at the same address.

+(iv) The measurement of distance is the shortest available safe route for pedestrians along footpaths, using footpaths alongside roads marked on the current street map of the City.
 Front entrance of home property (residence) to main entrance of school site is used.
-The Authority will use Routefinder, a computer mapping system, to make measurements - (v) The highest priority must be given to looked after children1 and children who were looked after, but ceased to be so because they were adopted2 or became subject to a residence order 3 or guardianship order4.
+The Authority will use Routefinder, a computer mapping system, to make measurements.

+(v) The highest priority must be given to looked after children, children who were previously CLA out of England and children who were looked after, but ceased to be so because they were adopted or became subject to a residence order or guardianship order.
 Further references to previously looked after children in the Admissions Code means children who were adopted (or subject to residence orders or special guardianship orders) immediately following having been looked after.